modularizer/WallHopper/README.md

 Bypass article paywalls with one line of javascript code:

     fetch(location.href).then(r=>r.text()).then(r=>document.body.outerHTML=r)

-which can be executed in the address bar as:
+which can be executed in the address bar as

     javascript:fetch(location.href).then(r=>r.text()).then(r=>document.body.outerHTML=r)

 ## Ways to Execute